Give your auditors fewer questions; AI makes revenue recognition transparent.

 1. Sale-basis method

 This method generally involves physical goods, and revenue recognition takes place the moment the goods are sold.
-This is because once the goods are sold, their risks and ownership transfers to the buyer, and the seller no longer has control over them.
-Here, we do take into consideration variables such as discounts, refunds and rebates, if any.
+This is because once the goods are sold, their risks and ownership transfer to the buyer, and the seller no longer has control over them.
+Here, we do take into consideration variables such as discounts, refunds, and rebates, if any.
 The invoice, or sales agreement here, is the contract.

 For example, ABS sells electronic goods.
 A customer buys two laptops amounting to $500 each.
 Here, revenue recognition for the ABS coincides with the sale of the laptop.
 So assuming that ABS has assets worth 10 laptops, their ledger will be updated as